vitalboyzf/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 In the command above:

-- `<hostname>` is the IP address of the coordinator node of the Cloudberry Database server.
+- `<hostname>` is the IP address of the coordinator node of the Apache Cloudberry server.
-- `<port>` is the default port number of Cloudberry Database, which is `5432` by default.
+- `<port>` is the default port number of Apache Cloudberry, which is `5432` by default.
 - `<username>` is the user name of the database.
 - `<database>` is the name of the database to connect.

 After you run the `psql` command, the system will prompt you to enter the database password.
-After you enter the correct password, you will successfully log into the Cloudberry Database and can perform SQL queries and operations.
+After you enter the correct password, you will successfully log into Apache Cloudberry and can perform SQL queries and operations.
 Make sure that you have the correct permissions to access the target database.

 ```sql
 [gpadmin@cddb-coordinator ~]$ psql warehouse